-The value and significance of a child doesn’t change depending where they happen to be on the globe.
+The value and significance of a child doesn’t change depending where they happen to be on the planet.
 Children are not a token for pity or likes, whether they’re born into wealth or obscurity.
-They are complete with feelings, complex emotions and insecurities.
-We need to be so careful that in helping, we are not harming.
+They are complete with feelings, complex emotions and insecurities – we need to be so careful that in helping, we are not harming.

 I think we can agree that all children should be protected regardless of race, family, social status or gender.